Rohith-Kumar-S/BowelSegmentation-MRI/README.md

 ### Sample Visualizations

 **Diameter Profile Plot**
 Bowel diameter across slices with clinical threshold lines, highlighting regions of concern.
+Following plot is from the results for a test patient from the dataset.
 ![alt text](assets/diameters_plot.png)

 **Severity Heatmap**